twinfoundation/framework/packages/cli-core/docs/reference/classes/CLIParam.md

 > `static` **url**(`optionName`, `optionValue`, `allowEnvVar`): `string`

-Check the option to see if it a url.
+Check the option to see if it is a url.

 #### Parameters